-The contingent consideration is the earnout that Cord:Use is entitled to from the Company's sale of the public cord blood inventory from and after closing.
+The contingent consideration is the earnout that Cord:Use is entitled to from the Company's sale of the public cord blood inventory.
 The estimated fair value of the contingent earnout was determined using a Monte Carlo analysis examining the frequency and mean value of the resulting earnout payments.
 The resulting value captures the risk associated with the form of the payout structure.
 The risk-neutral method is applied, resulting in a value that captures the risk associated with the form of the payout structure.
-The liability may fluctuate significantly and actual amounts paid may be materially different from the estimated value of the liability.
+The risk-neutral method is applied, resulting in a value that captures the risk associated with the form of the payout structure and the projection risk.
+The carrying amount of the liability may fluctuate significantly and actual amounts paid may be materially different from the estimated value of the liability.